No description

 2. Download a Pulsar image

-You can download a bundle with the pre-built image:
+You can download a bundle with the pre-built image from nightly builds.

 3. Run it